markotoplak/toplak.io/content/now.en.md

 also data from tomography.
 We call our project [Quasar](https://quasar.codes).

-If I am not too tired because I did something else, I follow the [GMB Vitamin](https://gmb.io/v/) program.
-I should also train for flexibility.
+If I am not too tired because I did something else, I follow the [GMB Integral Strength](https://gmb.io/is/) program.
 After the workouts I feel great.
 And hungry.
 Always.

 There is a wonderful place nearby that is world-famous for bouldering: Fontainebleau forest.